-A natural skill in drawing, strengthened and informed by my close experience of horses, has resulted in instant success over the past few years.
+Equestrian drawing is a natural skill which has been strengthened and informed by my close experience of horses, has resulted in instant success over the past few years.
 I was invited to exhibit at the prestigious Glasgow Art Club, and asked by Ilex Press, London, to write and illustrate a book which is now distributed world-wide and translated into different languages.
 I have also won an award for Best Drawing with the Society of Equestrian Artists, and I had a solo exhibition in Edinburgh in 2016.
 The Jockey Club purchased the rights to one of my drawings for use in a new development at Sandown Park racecourse.

 This success has enabled and encouraged me to make a deeper study of anatomy and of observational drawing and painting.
 I like to draw with simplicity and immediacy, but I have an enquiring mind and like to know what lies under the surface of a subject.
 Anatomy is fascinating in its own right and I have had the privilege of learning directly from Sarah Simblet and Eleanor Crook at the Ruskin School of Art in Oxford as well as from Gillian Higgins at “Horses inside Out”.